 American artist Meridel Rubenstein began her professional career in the early 1970s, evolving from photographer of single photographic images to artist of extended works, multi-media installations, and social practice.

 Meridel Rubenstein maintains her art studio in Santa Fe, New Mexico.
 She has been an active arts educator for over 30 years.
-Since 2006 she has been a Visiting Associate Professor at the School of Art, Design, and Media at Nanyang Technological University in Singapore.
+From 2007-2018, she was a Visiting Associate Professor at the School of Art, Design, and Media at Nanyang Technological University in Singapore.
 From 1990-95 she was the Harnish Visiting Artist at Smith College, in Northampton, Massachusetts.
 She has created photography programs at the College of Santa Fe (1976-80) and the Institute of American Indian Arts in New Mexico (1990-96) and directed the Photography Program at San Francisco State University in California, the oldest Master of Fine Arts program in the USA (1985-90).

 She has exhibited internationally including the Louvre in Paris and the Irish Museum of Modern Art in Dublin as well as in numerous gallery and museum exhibitions.
 Her works are in prominent collections including the National Museum of American Art in Washington, the San Francisco Museum of Art, and the Museum fur Kunst und Gewerbe, Hamburg, Germany.
 She is currently represented in San Francisco, CA by Brian Gross Fine Art and in Santa Fe, NM by Peter’s Projects.